 Written Works on Architecture

 Many architects, as noted, wrote books on their subject.
-Alberti's On Building (De Re Aedificatoria) came out in Latin in 1452 CE and then in the Tuscan vernacular in 1456 CE.
+Alberti's On Building (De Re Aedificatoria) came out in Latin in 1452 and then in the Tuscan vernacular in 1456.
 Alberti catalogued the defining principles of classical architecture and noted how these might be applied to contemporary Renaissance buildings.
 He emphasised the need for buildings to be visible from all sides, that the designer should equally consider the interior and exterior, and they should be impressive both in size and appearance.
-The book became a sort of architect's bible, even more so when it was printed in 1485 CE as Ten Books on Architecture.
+The book became a sort of architect's bible, even more so when it was printed in 1485 as Ten Books on Architecture.
 Justifiably, Alberti became known as the 'Florentine Vitruvius'.
 Alberti's work also began a wider discussion on the role of architecture in society, the relation of a building's design to its function, and got people talking about architecture who were not directly involved in that field.